 Therefore, gods can manifest themselves in multiple forms, like trees, animals, rivers, places, people and even objects.
 This creates a bigger proximity between the people and the gods as both exist in the same world.
 Shinto is also considered as Japan’s traditional religion.

 On the other hand, there’s Buddhism.
 Buddhism (仏教) is a religion introduced in the 6th century as a gift from Korea and it follows the teachings of Buddha.
-It’s a complex religion, with different schools, that’s evolving all the time, but it also keeps in mind the soul and the afterlife.
+It’s a complex religion, with different schools, that’s evolving all the time, but it always keeps in mind the soul and the afterlife.

 At the beginning, there were some conflicts between both religions, but during the Kamakura period (A.D.
 1192 – 1333), Buddhism finally became a religion of the people for the first time (before that time it was more reserved to the high members of society).